tobin-wainer/elk/docs/index.rst

    pages/cite
    pages/feedback

+This work is based on work originally supported by the Heising Simons Foundation.
 We'd also like to acknowledge the absolutely splendid work of `Samantha-Lynn Martinez <https://www.samanthalynnmartinez.com/>`_ in designing the ``elk`` logo.
 You can find more of her portfolio `here <https://www.samanthalynnmartinez.com/illustrationdesign>`_ and we encourage you to reach out to her for any design needs you have!